Qinlab502/AMP-Modification/README.md

 python contact.py -i ../database/lbdb.cif --save_model -o './model/contact-based_model.pt'
 ```

 Then we employ two distinct approaches to filter the pontential active maps.
 One is maps intersection to filter active sites and the other is maps flattening for linear projection.
+Positive maps will be filterer out by calculating their similarity to the LBDB map using Binary Cross Entropy Loss (BCELoss).

 ![image](https://github.com/Qinlab502/AMP-Modification/blob/main/images/contact_map_filter.png)